pensjonatus/flash-fiction/blog/the-place-part-11.md

 ---
-title: 'The Place Part 11'
+title: The Place Part 11
 date: '2017-07-21'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 After the mechanism stopped working, we both collapsed on the couch in our